CERTIFICATION COURSE REQUIREMENTS

 Professional Education Requirements

 The courses below must be taken in the sequence listed.
-Refer to the IWU catalog for course prerequisites.
-None of the courses below may be taken concurrently.
+Refer to the IWU catalog for course prerequisites and restrictions on concurrent enrollment.

 *ACM Urban Education (UEP) participants may student teach spring semester senior year, with approval.